Decoding your basal body temperature: The key to understanding your fertility. BBT for natural family planning

 Basal body temperature is an important part of the female cycle.
 It is used to determine fertile and non-fertile days as well as ovulation.
 BBT changes during the cycle in line with the hormones and thus shows you your ovulation, the different cycle phases and your menstruation.

-These temperature measurements can provide you with valuable information to increase or rule out the likelihood of pregnancy, and to get to know your body's unique rhythm.
+These temperature measurements can provide you with valuable information to increase or rule out the likelihood of pregnancy, to get to know your body's unique rhythm and is an essential part of natural family planning.

 What is the basal body temperature?